6 Best Private Video Hosting Sites for Businesses in 2026 (Compared)

 1. Swarmify (SmartVideo)

 Swarmify focuses on two things: speed and simplicity.
 Its SmartVideo technology automatically fetches your video from a source (like YouTube, Google Drive, or a direct upload) and serves it through a global CDN with edge acceleration.
 The result is instant-start playback that doesn't buffer.
-In our testing, we found this noticeably reduced bounce rates on landing pages compared to standard embeds.
+According to Google's Core Web Vitals research, pages that meet LCP (Largest Contentful Paint) thresholds see up to 24% fewer visitor abandonments -- and in our testing, SmartVideo noticeably reduced bounce rates on landing pages compared to standard embeds.

 For businesses, the key advantage is the Clean Video experience.
 The player is completely unbranded and distraction-free.
 Unlike YouTube, there are no "Watch Later" buttons, title overlays, or recommended videos at the end.
 It's a professional tool designed to keep visitors on your site.